0xhav0c/secybr.com/README.md

 # aim?
 ---
-I prepared documents for myself for the researchers I did and the situations I encountered during the penetration test & red teaming.
+I prepared documents for myself for the research I did and the situations I encountered during the penetration test & red teaming.
 I wanted to share these documents with you on a blog.

 With this blog, I will provide you with: